alirezaprime/Crypto-App/README.md

 # Crypto-App
-this project about crypto website
+to this project i try to use rechart library for chrt & axios & SPA